midl-dev/midl-website.github.io/_cryptocurrencies/ethereum.md

 Transfers are expected to be enabled during the implementation phase 1.5.
 At this time you will be able to exchange and use your funds.
 [See roadmap](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/){:target="_blank"}.

 ## Is there a minimum required amount of ETH to use MIDL.dev staking service?
-To be part of the Ethereum 2.0 network, you need to put at least 32 ETH at stake.
+To be validating on the Ethereum network, you need to put at least 32 ETH at stake.

 You may purchase rights to run two or more validators (1 validator = 32 ETH).
 We support any number of validators.